This post may contain affiliate links. Thank you for your support.

-I’ve been kind of looking for an excuse to get back into making homemade pizza dough for the past few months and one day it arrived in the form of a beautiful new pizza stone, gifted to me by the makers of my current favourite bakeware Emile Henry.
-Not that it’s hard to make your own pizza dough, and not that it’s not worth it, but when it comes to pizza, we’ve kind of gotten into “stick with the basics” mode and we always just do either takeout or frozen pizza.
-I found myself really wishing for something a little different and for that “Wow, I can’t believe I actually made this” feeling that comes along with fresh pizza dough.
-If you’ve ever tried it, you know exactly what I’m talking about. 🙂 Of course, we’re right in the middle of peach season right now, and we live in a beautiful peach-growing region, so something seasonal, even if it is a little less conventional, seemed like an obvious choice.
+I’ve been looking for an excuse to get back into making homemade pizza dough for the past few months, and one day, it arrived in the form of a beautiful new pizza stone, gifted to me by the makers of my current favorite bakeware, Emile Henry.
+Not that it’s hard to make your own pizza dough, and not that it’s not worth it, but when it comes to pizza, we’ve kind of gotten into “stick with the basics” mode, and we always just do either takeout or frozen pizza.
+Of course, we’re right in the middle of peach season right now, and we live in a beautiful peach-growing region, so something seasonal and fun seemed like an obvious choice for pizza toppings.
+This peach pizza recipe with basil is the best pizza to make if you want something a little different from a traditional pizza and a little more fancy.
+This recipe is so savory and unexpected, and it might just become your new favorite pizza!

-Ingredients Needed for the Plant-Based Peach Basil Pizza Recipe
+Ingredients Needed for the Vegetarian Peach Basil Pizza Recipe

 You’ll need: